 The separate Swiss (I2b) family’s spine now runs York → Frederick MD (1766) → Rowan NC (1773) → KY → Missouri.
 All “Swiss origin” grafts onto the German line trace to Bishop Abraham of Dover Twp, Tuscarawas — Michael’s own township.
 Mystery of the bad grafts: solved.

-A new FTDNA match between two living relatives connects the Manchester (I1) family’s two halves internally, and a living cousina living cousin’srsquo;s Big Y-700 order is confirmed by the project admin.
+A new FTDNA match between two living relatives connects the Manchester (I1) branch’s two halves internally, and a living cousin’s Big Y-700 order is confirmed by the project admin.

 Subscribed to Archion and found the correct register: Edenkoben Band 2 (Reformed), baptisms 1696–1738 — holding both John Jacob (bp.
 1710) and Philip Jacob (bp.
 1719).